precice/precice.github.io_old/09-workshop.md

 * 9:00 - 18:00 Hands-on user support (if requested)

-## Call for contributions

-We are looking for speakers and we will offer longer and shorter slots for presentations.
-The call will follow later this year and announced to our [mailing list](https://mailman.informatik.uni-stuttgart.de/mailman/listinfo/precice).

 ## Registration

 This is an academic, non-profit conference.
 However, we still have to collect a small registration fee.

-Details will be announced later this year and announced to our [mailing list](https://mailman.informatik.uni-stuttgart.de/mailman/listinfo/precice).
+For early registrations (until November 29), the registration fee is 100€, which covers the catering and the workshop dinner.
+A later registration (until February 7) is also possible, with a registration fee of 150€.

+Please use the [registration form](https://www5.in.tum.de/workshops/precice-workshop/) to register.

+## Call for contributions

+We are aiming for 8-12 contributed talks of 15-25min each, focused more on coupling / preCICE-specific aspects and less on the scientific background of applications.
+We will notify you about acceptance until December 15.

+Please note that this is not a classical scientific conference, but a user and developer meeting.
+Contributions are very welcome, if they fit the purpose, but not mandatory.

+Possible contributions include (non-exclusively):

+*  New adapters for community codes
+*  Coupling numerics
+*  Comparison of different mapping, coupling, and communication methods
+*  Coupling boundary conditions
+*  Multi-scale coupling
+*  Building, packaging, testing, documentation and other Research Software Engineering topics

+Please use the [registration form](https://www5.in.tum.de/workshops/precice-workshop/) if you would like to submit a talk.

 ## Getting there